Negotiation – Tools to make it advantageous for you2016

 To save money at this stage, it is better to know how to drive a negotiation.
 You need to present strong arguments to make the seller cave in and turn the negotiation in your favour.
 Do you know how to put in place a strategic negotiation plan to buy at the best possible price?
 Ours enables a large majority of foreign buyers collaborating with us to obtain a significant price reduction.
 Of course, we are not magicians!
 A property in a good condition, priced below the market price and new on the market is not easily negotiable.
 On the other hand, you can get a reduction on an overpriced property that has been marketed for years!

-In this chapter, we are going to talk about the action levers we use.
+In this article, we are going to talk about the action levers we use.
 They enable us to successfully negotiate on behalf of foreigners working with us as French property finders.
 A word for people who have chosen to undertake the legal acquisition of their property on their own.
 This article will really help you to buy at a better price.
 Feel free to use our action levers!
 100% guaranteed results!

 Action levers used during the negotiation